playermissile/dli_tutorial/index.rst

 DLIs can really be thought of as a way for your program to be told when a certain display list instruction is reached.
-Apart from the setup and teardown of the DLI subroutine itself and some timing limitations discussed in the next section, arbitrary code can be executed in a DLI.
+Apart from the setup and teardown of the DLI subroutine itself and some timing limitations discussed in the next section, arbitrary amounts of code can be executed in a DLI.

 .. note::